E-commerce Website Redesign

 Canonicalization Best Practices:

-• When choosing canonical pages, in general, go with those you prefer to be shown in the search results that would be relevant and appeal to a broader audience rather than specific “site search” pages, faceted navigation pages or the like.
+- When choosing canonical pages, in general, go with those you prefer to be shown in the search results, which are relevant and appeal to a broader audience, rather than specific “site search” pages, faceted navigation pages, or the like.

 <link rel=”canonical” href=”https://www.yourwebsitepagehere.com” />

-• Do not canonicalize pages back to each other.
-For example, Page A should not be canonicalized to Page B if Page B is already being canonicalized to Page A, and vice versa.
+- Do not canonicalize pages back to each other.
+For example, Page A should not be canonicalized to Page B if Page B is already canonicalized to Page A, and vice versa.

-• Pages should not be canonicalized to any pages being blocked by your robots.txt file, as this could confuse the search engines.
+- Pages should not be canonicalized to any pages blocked by your robots.txt file, as this could confuse the search engines.

-• Any pages being canonicalized to a different page should not be included in your XML sitemap.
+- Any pages canonicalized to a different page should not be included in your XML sitemap.

 Customer Reviews

-Gathering authentic customer reviews can increase your organic traffic and help your business to stand out on Google.
-Both on-site customer reviews and Google reviews written online are great for your SEO. eCommerce sites can also benefit from using the free Google Customer Reviews service, aimed at customers who made purchases on your site.
+Gathering authentic customer reviews can increase your organic traffic and help your business stand out on Google.
+Both on-site customer reviews and Google reviews written online are great for SEO. eCommerce sites can also benefit from using the free Google Customer Reviews service, which is aimed at customers who made purchases on your site.

-Encourage your customers to leave Google reviews by sharing your business-specific URL with them.
-The reviews can be fast and easy – all the customer really needs to do is choose a star rating and leave a quick comment.
+Encourage your customers to leave Google reviews by sharing your business-specific URL.
+The reviews can be fast and easy – all the customer needs to do is choose a star rating and leave a quick comment.

-Managing your Google customer reviews is also important.
+Managing your Google customer reviews is also essential.
 You can easily do this through your Google My Business Profile on both Google Search and Google Maps.
-Regularly checking and responding to customers (especially any unhappy ones or those with questions) builds customer trust.
-Both positive and negative reviews are a good thing, as potential customers tend to find a mix of both to be more trustworthy, honest and objective.
+Regularly checking and responding to customers (especially unhappy ones or those with questions) builds customer trust.
+Both positive and negative reviews are a good thing, as potential customers tend to find a mix of both to be more trustworthy, honest, and objective.

-As with on-page SEO, your off-page SEO efforts should also include outreach and partnerships.
-Outreaching through forums and Q&A websites is a great way to promote your initial offers.
-You may also want to try HARO (Help A Reporter Out), which is an alternative to article marketing.
+As with on-page SEO, your off-page SEO efforts should include outreach and partnerships.
+Outreach through forums and Q&A websites is a great way to promote your initial offers.
+You may also want to try HARO (Help A Reporter Out), an alternative to article marketing.
 Creating quality links on relevant websites will help your site sustain higher rankings over time.

 Advanced SEO for eCommerce